IwanKaramazow/om-router/README.md

           ]))
 (render [this]
-        (let [{{:keys [route/pathname]} :router} (:app (om/props this))] (dom/div nil
+        (let [{{:keys [route/pathname]} :router} (:app (om/props this))] ;; not everything will be available under `:app` in (om/props ths) ;; why? see below in 6., the router will dispatch on :app to find App ;; it will aggregate the query found here under :app (e.g. a join) (dom/div nil
                    (dom/h1 nil "App")
                    (dom/div nil "pathname: " pathname))))
-;; rest of your components
+;; etc. rest of your components

 ;; 6.
 This is important, the keys you defined under `:handler` in the route config ;; are necessary to help find the components.
-When matching the routes, the router will dispatch for example on :app to find component `App` as defined below.
+;; When matching the routes, the router will dispatch for example on :app to find component `App` as defined below.
 (defmethod find-component :app [_] App)

 ;; define multimethods for the rest of your components, e.g.
 (defn not-found []
-  (dom/h1 nil "This is the not-found page"))
+  (dom/h1 nil "This is the not-found page")) ;; -> functions are valid

-(defmethod find-component :not-found [_] not-found)
+;; don't forget the corresponding dispatch multimethod (defmethod find-component :not-found [_] not-found)

 ;;7.
 Define your reconciler
 (defonce reconciler